terrimporter/UNITE_ITSClassifier/README.md

 java -Xmx8g -jar /path/to/rdp_classifier_2.13/classifier.jar -t /path/to/mydata_trained/rRNAClassifier.properties -o rdp.output query.fasta
 ```

-**The following steps are only needed if you are interested in the steps I took to reform QIIME formatted files for use with the RDP classifier.
-You can also check under the [Releases](#Releases) section to see what bootstrap support cutoffs are ideal given your average query length.**

 ## How to cite

 You can cite this repository directly: